-3 class hours, 3 credits.
 Writing and marketing prose fiction, with an emphasis on the short story.
 Students' works are read and discussed, as are works by professional authors.
-Prerequisite: HUMN 201 or HUMN 202.
-SUNY-GER: The Arts.

 ENGL 454 Journalism

 An introduction to the principles and practices of journalism, this course will explore the role of media, focusing and print and on-line outlets.
 It will examine what constitutes various types of news stories, how they're conceived, developed, published and received.
 Students will draft and evaluate various news formats.
 The course also will examine the legal, ethical and business aspects of media, using print as the basis of comparison.